jhondoe256/Mr.Wicked/README.md

 - Create repositories
 - Work with Git and GitHub locally
 - Create and work with Issues
-- Create a siki and GiHub Page
+- Create a wiki and GiHub Page